-We look at the trusted status of magazine brands vs social media and the extent to which this has a 'rub effect' for advertisers.
+We look at the trusted status of magazine brands and the extent to which this has a 'rub effect' for advertisers.
+Check the slide deck below and PDF report (right) for in depth sector analysis.

 Brand trust is in crisis.
 This year’s Edelman Trust Barometer revealed its most worrying findings for a decade with the largest-ever drop in trust across government, business, media and NGOs recorded.
 When it comes to brands facing a crisis in trust the headlines just keep coming, think the VW emissions scandal, United Airlines viral video disaster and the Pepsi/Kendall Jenner debacle.
 So, it’s no surprise that our work with MediaCom has revealed an increase in the number of client briefs around trust.